PNA5 - MasR Agonist

 PNA5 Mechanism of Action

-Five patent families with 23 issued and four pending patents cover composition, formulation, and therapeutic use of Mas receptor analogs through 2042 under an exclusive University of Arizona license.
+Five patent families with 25 issued and four pending patents cover composition, formulation, and therapeutic use of Mas receptor analogs under an exclusive University of Arizona license.

-Five patent families with 23 issued and four pending patents cover composition, formulation, and therapeutic use of Mas receptor analogs through 2042 under an exclusive University of Arizona license.
+Five patent families with 25 issued and four pending patents cover composition, formulation, and therapeutic use of Mas receptor analogs under an exclusive University of Arizona license.

 Patent Portfoliio